AlanFreeman/Colour/README.md

 All cases set metadata used by stream, which executes the analyses.
 See Guide to stream and streamTute.m for short tutorials on stream.

-Colour.zip contains code and data for setting model parameters and for running the ratio-of-Gaussians (ROG) model.
-After unzipping, run setCol to fit the ROG to empirical data.
+The file setCol contains code for setting model parameters and for running the ratio-of-Gaussians (ROG) model.
+After unzipping the data file Colour.zip, run setCol to fit the ROG to empirical data.